Josh Clark is a designer of mobile apps and websites. He took some time out to talk about what it takes to design a ‘tapworthy’ app.

 You’ve managed to line things up so you’re coming out to Australia later these year?
 Are you looking forward to that?

 I’m super excited about it.
 I’ve been to Australia just once before and I really enjoyed it.
 So I’m looking forward to visiting again.

 And finally I have to ask you before I let you go, what’s all this about being the 11th strongest man in Maine?

 I am the 11th strongest man in the state of Maine.

 It was technically proven in a contest of feats of strength and prowess, Matt, I have to tell you.
 So I was at this country fair with a few other nerds – Ethan Marcotte was there, Jennifer Brooke was there.
 And we were just a bunch of nerds eating fried food, and a woman came up and said, “Hey, you guys should join this he-man contest!”
 And we were all very dubious because we are not especially strong human beings.
 We carry most of our muscle in our skulls.

 But you know what, I got talked into it and I thought it would be sort of a lark.
 And when I got there, it turns out that they were really, really, really strong men who definitely deserve the title of he-man more than I. They were all stretching out and wearing their training clothes, and I showed up in my shorts and flip-flops.

 And I did my best and in fact, I came in 11th.
 The 11th strongest man in Maine in this contest of moving and throwing logs and hauling cinder blocks on a sled.
 I will confess that there were only 10 other people who entered it!
 But I still earned the title ‘11th strongest man’

 Ha, that sounds like a reasonable achievement!
 Josh, thank you so much for your time.
 I really appreciate hearing all of those insights and advice.
-And we’re really looking forward to seeing you at Web Directions South.

 You can follow Josh Clark on Twitter at @globalmoxie.